Travel to & from

 Taxis and Shuttles

 If you jump into any taxi outside the airport and say “Take me to Casa Zen!” they may charge you anywhere between $200 and $250.
 A taxi only to Puntarenas, where you will need to board the Ferry to Paquera, will be a bit cheaper, but beware that they may try to charge you quite a bit.
 Then on the other side, from Paquera down to Santa Teresa, another taxi will run around $70 USD.
-Alternately, you can book ahead of time with a transport company called Montezuma Expeditions, for about $45/person, which will bring you directly to the door of Casa Zen.
-These shuttles require a minimum of 3 people, otherwise they may charge you for 3 even if you are only one.
-However there are generally other people using the shuttle, so just check with the company before arriving in Costa Rica.
+Alternately,have shuttle service for about $45/person, which will bring you directly to the door of Casa Zen.
 Additionally, watch the departure times.
 Depending on the season, they may only leave at 8am, so if your flight arrives later in the day, you may again be looking at a night in Alajuela or San José before arriving out here on the beach the next day.
+We can help with this service, please feel free to contact us.

 This can be an affordable option if you are traveling with friends or family.
 Rental cars can be rented directly at the airport, and dropped off on this end here in Santa Teresa.
 However, beware that the drop off fee can be $100 or more, so make sure to check with the rental company first.
 Currently, both Budget and Alamo Rental car services have offices in Santa Teresa.
 Prices vary, and you may be able to find discount offers online before arriving.